Commonly asked questions:

 How is the price per GB set?

-We calculate the base cost per GB on several factors:
+We calculate and regularly adjust the base cost per GB on several factors:

 1.)
 The cost of the primary fiber connection from our wholesale providers.

 2.)
-The national average of broadband customers monthly bandwidth usage.
+The national average of broadband customers monthly bandwidth usage, as tracked by OpenVault.

-4.)
-How many relays most customers connect through to reach the closest gateway.
+3.)
+How many relays the majority of our customers travel through to reach the internet.

-Using these variables we can arrive at price per GB to ensure our average customers are remaining in that target range of $50-$60/month.
+Using these variables we can arrive at price per GB to ensure that even as overall bandwidth usage increases over time our average customers are remaining in that target range of $50-$60/month.

 Why do I have to buy a radio and router?

-Our network uses highly specialized hardware and software to provide you with the best possible service:
+Our network uses a specialized combination of hardware and software to pay relay owners, as well as provide our customers with the best possible service:

 1.)
 The radio antennas are specially selected ISP-grade high performance wireless equipment provided by a company called Ubiquiti.

 2.)
 Our routers run a custom software called Althea, designed to operate on very specific hardware.
-This software is what allows your router to automatically find the cheapest and fastest path through our mesh network, as well as facilitating the real-time purchasing of bandwidth from each relay along that path to our main gateway.
+This software is what allows your router to automatically find the cheapest and/or fastest path through our mesh network, as well as facilitating real-time payment to each relay your router uses to reach the internet.

 Can I use my own router?